If you've been injured in a bicycle accident in Denver, our attorneys at Conduit Law will fight for your rights and compensation.

 Denver's Most Dangerous Cycling Corridors

-The Cherry Creek Trail through Aurora presents particular dangers at road crossings near the Anschutz Medical Campus, where medical shuttle traffic creates blind spot hazards—our Aurora cycling attorneys work with trail safety advocates to document infrastructure failures that contribute to these preventable crashes.
-Similarly, the Bear Creek Trail system through Lakewood sees frequent collisions at Kipling and Wadsworth crossings, where high-speed arterials meet recreational paths without adequate warning systems.
+The Cherry Creek Trail through Aurora presents particular dangers at road crossings near the Anschutz Medical Campus, where medical shuttle traffic creates blind spot hazards that contribute to preventable crashes.
+Aurora cycling attorneys work with trail safety advocates to document infrastructure failures and establish liability in these incidents.
+Similarly, the Bear Creek Trail system through Lakewood sees frequent collisions at Kipling and Wadsworth crossings, where high-speed arterials meet recreational paths without adequate warning systems or protective barriers.
+Cyclists injured in these corridors have important protections under Colorado law.
+Under the modified comparative negligence standard (C.R.S. § 13-21-111), injured cyclists can recover damages even if partially at fault, provided their negligence does not exceed fifty percent.
+Victims have three years from the accident date to file a personal injury claim under C.R.S. § 13-80-101.
+Non-economic damages are capped at $1,500,000 as of 2025.
+Colorado cycling injury victims have recovered over $50 million in settlements and verdicts for medical expenses, lost wages, and pain and suffering.

 Common Bicycle Accident Causes